Input sought on restoring operations

 In hopes that you, your families, colleagues and friends are well, I write today to ask for your input as we navigate the process of planning when and how to restore university operations.
 As the COVID-19 pandemic continues, as guidance from public health and government officials subsequently evolves and as we conceive of how to operate as a primarily residential learning community while the virus remains a public health risk, it is important that we understand your perspectives and hear your ideas before putting plans in place.

 To that end, the Contingency Planning Task Force is interested in gathering your ideas and concerns about resuming on-campus operations.
-Please click here to visit an information request form to provide your input to the Task Force before May 18.
+Please use the information request form to provide your input to the Task Force before May 18.
 This will be the first in a series of requests for your input.
 The Learning and Innovation Task Force also is interested in your input, and I will forward to you a request from that group soon.

 Additionally, here are a few general updates on university progress through this unprecedented time: